tasmota/docs/Zigbee.md

 Zigbee2Tasmota is a lightweight Zigbee solution running on an ESP82xx Wi-Fi chip.
 Hence it is easier to deploy in your living room or around your home.
 It is largely inspired from [Zigbee2mqtt](#why-another-zigbee-project) but it's a complete rewrite to make it fit on an ESP82xx with 80kB of RAM and only 1MB of flash memory.

+A list of compatible devices is maintained in the [Zigbee Device Compatibility Repository](https://zigbee.blakadder.com/zigbee2tasmota.html).

 ## Zigbee Introduction
 Before using Zigbee to Tasmota, you need to understand a few concepts.
 Here is a simplified comparison to the Wi-Fi equivalent (sort of).